tektutor/openshift-tekton-feb-2022/Day2/README.md

     - upgrading a CR from one version to another
     - helps infrasturce engineers & developers who would like to extend Kubernetes API to manage their site and software

+## What is Operator SDK?
+- builds on top of Kuberenetes controller-runtime libraries
+- provides essential Kubernetes controller runtimes in Go programming lanaguage
+- a set of tools that helps in developing, building and deploying an Operator into Kubernetes/OpenShift

+## What is Operator Lifecycle Manager (OLM) ?
+- it takes the Operator pattern one level above by creating a OLM Operator which manages Operators
+- it lets you define Operators declaratively

+## What is Operator Metering?
+- is used to analyze the resource usage of Operators running in Kubernetes/OpenShift
+- CPU Usage, memory usage, and other metrics